dreamking60/d3-start-to-finish-leanpub/manuscript/02 Energy Explorer.md

 # Energy Explorer

+This chapter gives a technical overview of Energy Explorer and an overview of the build steps.

 ## Technical overview

 This section gives a broad overview of the energy explorer from a technical perspective.
 There’s no need to understand this section fully, it’s just here to give you a flavour of what you’ll be building.